lfr/FSharp.Domain.Validation/docs/demo.md

 ## Fable validation demo 💙

-Try typing something below and vaguely guessing what the `validate` function does, knowing that the helper function  `Result.text` simply converts `validate`'s `Result<_,_>` to readable text.
+Try typing something below and guessing what `validate` does, knowing that the following `Result.toText` simply converts a `Result<_,_>` to text.
 <div class="object-container">
     <object type="text/html" data="https://validation-blocks-fable.herokuapp.com/"></object>
 </div>

-You may be thinking that validate looks something like this:
+Perhaps you're thinking that `validate` looks like this:

 ```
 match 'type with
 | Text     -> check that it's 1 line & not blank
 | FreeText -> check that it's not null
 | Integer  -> check that it can be parsed to int
 ```

-Spoiler alert: validate does nothing of the sort, it's not even defined anywhere in this demo's code.
-It's a generic function from `FSharp.ValidationBlocks`, one that has no awareness of what the types `Text` or `FreeText` are, since these are only defined in the demo code!
+Turns out `validate` does nothing of the sort because it's not defined anywhere in the code!
+It's a generic function from `FSharp.ValidationBlocks`, one that has no awareness of our very own custom types `Text`, `FreeText`, and `Integer`.

 ## 100% Object-free ✔

-You may be thinking "*ok, so `FreeText` is an object with a private constructor that validates a string*", but it's in fact much simpler than that, it's just a combination of a validation rule with a type name, with the interface below only being used to identify it as a ValidationBlock and enforce the definition of a validation rule:
+You may be thinking "*ok, so `FreeText` is an object with a private constructor that validates a string*", but it's in fact much simpler than that, it's just a combination of a **validation rule** with a **type name**, the interface below only being used to identify it as a validation block and also conveniently enforce the definition of a validation rule with the appropriate signature:

 ```fsharp
 type FreeText = private FreeText of string with